 - It's easy: The steps are very simple and any home cook can whip it up in no time.

-- Flavors: We’re talking cinnamon and cardamom in a savory dish.
+- Flavors: Just like my stuffed acorn squash, this recipe is a flavor party!
+We're talking cinnamon and cardamom in a savory dish.
 It gives a subtle warmth to the dish.

 - Versatility: You can add or leave out some of the ingredients based on your preference or what you have at hand.